rrruuuiii/rrruuuiii.github.io/content/authors/admin/_index.md

 ---

-Hi, I am a computer science student at CMU.
+Hi, I am a computer science student at CMU, with a concentration in Principles of Programming Languages.
 Here, I am posting some of the computer science/math ideas I found during my study.
 {style="text-align: justify;"}

 I like beautiful and elegant ideas in math.
-I believe that almost always, such ideas give birth to cleaner ways of building automation of reasoning.
+I believe that almost always, such ideas make possible cleaner ways of building automation of reasoning.
 {style="text-align: justify;"}